alexishuf/fastersparql/fastersparql-operators/README.md

 - `Minus(L, R)` (removes from `L` all solutions compatible with at least one solution in `R`)

-All these operators have `run` amd `checkedRun` methods that receives the inputs listed within parenthesis above.
-Both methods produce instances of `Results` and where uppercase letters are used in the above list, a `Results` instance is also expected.
-To build a useful opereator tree, the leaf `Results` are produced by `SparqlClient.query` calls.

-The two methods `run` and `checkedRun` differ on how errors detected before execution (such as nulls and invalid arguments) are handled.
+All these operators have `run` amd `checkedRun` methods that receives the inputs listed within parenthesis above and return a `Results`.
+These two methods differ only on how errors detected before execution (such as nulls and invalid arguments) are handled.
 For `run` these errors are reported via `Subscriber.onError`, thus creating a single "error path".
 For `checkedRun`, if possible, `Exception`s or `RuntimeException`s will be thrown by the method itself.

 > Note that `checkedRun` may still produce `Results` objects whose
 > publisher fails via `Subscriber.onError()`.

+Execution plans are represented by a `Plan` object.
+In comparison to a `Result`, a `Plan` is bound invocation of `Operator.run`, thus abstracting the operator and arguments.
+All operators take their inputs as `Plan` instead of `Results`, as a plan can be changed before execution.
+In particular, this ability is used to implement bind joins: one of the operands is rewritten replacing variables with values taken from results of the other operand.

 ## Non-goals